 Our services include advice on how to minimize the effects of a criminal conviction on one’s employment and immigration prospects.
 In many cases, this involves means of concealing charges or allegations of Theft Under $5,000.
 Similar convictions also make it very difficult for Canadians to visit the United States, and our team has the experience to maximize your chances of travelling to the United States despite having been charged with “Theft Under”.

-Our team of Brampton Criminal Lawyers have successfully defended people from all across Ontario against theft and shoplifting charges.
+We have successfully defended people from all across Ontario against theft and shoplifting charges.
 This extends to people in all walks of life: we have successfully defended workers in the financial sectors, doctors, accountants, nurses, real estate agents, Pharmacists, teachers, and licensed professionals of the Law Society of Upper Canada against charges of theft.
 No matter what you do, it is possible that you may find yourself charged with theft, and it is important for everyone charged to exercise their right to a full answer and defence.